ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ### September 24, 2019

 Spent an hour and half discussing with a bunch of people about a separation of variables in a distribution function of galaxies involving potential and velocities.
 Have no idea how RNA and protein folding work but still need to figure it out.
 Let me count what's left: Ciesa 2011, learning to make a database, PSF, GSD, a travel journal, and fixing my bike!
-Ah I wish I could control time.

 ### September 25, 2019